geniuslittleteddy/wTest/index.md

 ## Instrumentation tool
 We are obsfuscating the tool.
 It will be released very soon
 ## Test generation (wTest)
+### Prerequisite
+The instrumented app needs to run on a customized Android system because there are some added fields (e.g., the ID) in the instrumented app that the orginal Android system doesn't have.
+It is very simple to use our customized Android system image, you just need to follow the following two steps
+* Download our customized [system.img](https://drive.google.com/file/d/1t2g56Bx_D3pPbPTUftS9uHMD9-IFeqfS/view?usp=sharing) and [ramdisk.img](https://drive.google.com/file/d/1V0z3V87QZSrz_4SMUIJKSDioIwPFVRhB/view?usp=sharing) (They are for Android 24)
+* Replace the original `system.img` and `ramdisk.img` in your Android SDK with the downloaded two `.img` files

+Usually, both of `system.img` and `ramdisk.img` are placed under `<Android_SDK_Root>/system-images/android-24/google_apis/x86`

+Once you have finished the above two steps, you can try to start the Android emulator as usual.

 We are obsfuscating the tool.
 It will be released very soon